puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 ### puppet_metrics_dashboard

-The puppet_metrics_dashboard module installs and configures an InfluxDB stack monitor the Puppet Enterprise infrastructure components.
+The puppet_metrics_dashboard module installs and configures an InfluxDB stack monitor the Puppet infrastructure components.

 #### Examples